 Mr. Schuchert resides in Southern California with his wife in close proximity to their four adult children.
 They are passionate in their support of Children’s Hospital Los Angeles and are members of the Peninsula Committee Children’s Hospital, a group solely dedicated to raising money for CHLA.
 They also support and volunteer in connection with Las Floristas and its various programs benefiting Rancho Los Amigos National Rehabilitation Center in Downey.Read More

 Kristi Quynh Ngo manages SKT’s Immigration Practice Group.
 She specializes in EB-5 investments, various employment-based visa categories, and family-based immigration matters.
 Ms. Ngo represents foreign investors in obtaining U.S. permanent residency through Regional Center and direct EB-5 investment.
-She also advises businesses on regional center formation and ensures immigration law compliance.
+She also advises businesses on regional center formations and ensures immigration law compliance.

 Ms. Ngo received her Bachelor’s Degree in Political Science from the University of California, Irvine.
 She subsequently earned her Juris Doctor from Chapman University School of Law with an emphasis in Advocacy and Dispute Resolution.